digisavvy/some-like-it-neat/README.md

 * Theme Hook Alliance — One of the things I learned to love about working with Frameworks were their hooks.
 Thematic and Genesis introduced me to the notion.
 Since them I've been using them like they're going out of style.
 When I set out to make my own starter theme I wanted to make something that had "just the right amount" of features for me.
 I knew I needed hooks.
 The THA project was intro'd to me by Brandon Dove, at the OCWP (http://ocwp.org) developer's day meetup.
 Thought it was super neat.
 So I bundled that hot mess right into this thing.

-* Kirki Advanced Theme Customizer Framework (http://kirki.org) — Adds some functionality to the already awesome built-in theme customizer.
-It adds cool extras like button sets, slider controls, radio image selectors.
-Read up on it!
-For now, I'm placing custom controls using Kirki in /library/inc/wp-customizer/customizer.php

 * Flexnav Menu System and Hover Intent
 * TGM PLugin Activation
 * Genericons/Dashicons